DasarathanSampath/theDataTalks/docs/en/politics/delhi-electors-voters-details.md

 1951 male/female voting values are not available; hence we have taken data from the year 1972.
 The below line chart clearly shows that the male & female voting percentage is travelling parallel to each other.
-Always female voting percentage is slightly lesser than male voting percentage.
+Always female voting percentage is slightly lesser than the male voting percentage.

 The average percentage of male voters is calculated to **60.29%**, which is just **0.29%** higher when compared to **India's average polling percentage of 60%**.
 The average percentage of female voters is calculated to **58.23%**, which is **1.77%** lower when compared to **India's average polling percentage of 60%**.